 - Reject the culture of violence and facilitate a culture of peace and unity.
-Limit your exposure to violent media; curb your temper; focus on the gifts God has given to you and that God wants you to share with the world, rather than the irritations you experience; pray for peace and justice. - We must do better by our children.
+Limit your exposure to violent media; curb your temper; focus on the gifts God has given to you and that God wants you to share with the world, rather than the irritations you experience; pray for peace and justice. - 2.
+We must do better by our children.
 We cannot raise them to think they are completely autonomous, independent beings who are beholden to no one; we must raise them to recognize themselves as part of one human family, each with special dignity that is fully expressed through unity with others.
-By countering the mindset of consumerism and power-seeking, we will facilitate authentic development that enables children to flourish and grow into just adults. - Rather than arming teachers with weapons, we should arm teachers with enhanced resources and increased funding to cultivate a culture of peace in the classroom and throughout the school community.
-Schools must be adequately resourced to assist vulnerable and bullied children and to teach non-violent conflict resolution practices. - Our response to perpetrators cannot be one of hatred or isolation.
-We should recognize that our human family is broken when one of our brothers or sisters violates the dignity of others, so we should work toward restoration for the victims and community, as well as for the perpetrator, which necessarily includes his or her participation.
-As difficult as it might be to desire the good of an offender, to counter violence with hatred is contradictory to the practice of Jesus who taught us to love our enemies and pray for those who persecute (Mt.
+By countering the mindset of consumerism, individualism, and power-seeking, we will facilitate authentic development that enables children to flourish and grow into just adults. - 3.
+Rather than arming teachers with weapons, we should arm teachers with enhanced resources and increased funding to cultivate a culture of peace in the classroom and throughout the school community.
+Schools must be adequately resourced to assist vulnerable and bullied children and to teach non-violent conflict resolution practices. - 4.
+Our response to a perpetrator cannot be one of hatred or isolation; rather, we should work toward restoration for the victims and community, as well as for the perpetrator.
+Our human family can flourish only when each of us participates in community with dignity - and this necessarily involves the atonement, reform, and participation of the perpetrator.
+As difficult as it might be to desire the good of an offender, to counter violence with hatred is contradictory to the practice of Jesus, who taught us to love our enemies and pray for those who persecute (Mt.
 5: 44).